A local peer-to-peer marketplace

 11 participants completed a mix of moderated and unmoderated tests.
 Overall the flow was successful, with 75% rating for a 4 out 5 or higher.
 There were some oversights with the testing and guiding the user, I did not tell them that after completing the messages that they had to go back to the map to complete the flow.

-Key insights from lo-fi testing
+Key Insights from lo-fi Testing

 Users prefer more context